jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 In Rust, the last expression in a function is automatically returned without needing a `return` keyword or semicolon.
 This makes it easier to specify what value should be returned - you just write the expression you want to return, and Rust handles the rest.
 This is Rust's way of making code cleaner and more concise.

-**Why can't you manipulate or retrieve `grid_offset` or `sprite_name` directly?**
+**Why can't you manipulate or retrieve `grid_offset` directly?**

 The fields are private (no `pub` keyword), which means they can only be accessed from within the same module.
 This is called "encapsulation" - it prevents developers from making mistakes by modifying the struct's data directly, which could break the internal logic.
-We provide public methods like `sprite_name()` to safely access the data, and `with_grid_offset()` to safely modify it while maintaining the struct's integrity.
+We provide the public method `with_grid_offset()` to safely modify it while maintaining the struct's integrity.